sytac/sytac.github.io/_engineering/2015/09/13/javascript-101-export-by-reference-in-es6.md

 {% endhighlight %}

 The result is completely unexpected.
 The changes done internally to the module are reflected outside.
-The reason is that the `export` return a kind of pointer to the internal variable `current` instead of the value.
+The reason is that the `export` return a kind of pointer to the internal variable `current` instead of the value!